• Skip to primary navigation

 Lactation Bars

-This is the best lactation bars recipe.
-They are easy to make and have the best flavour and texture.
-Perfect for any new mom!
+These are the best lactation bars!
+They are easy to make and have the most amazing flavour and texture.
+They are perfect for any new mom!

 Print Pin Rate